• Skip to main content

 In a study of exercise and calorie expenditure, the number of calories burned by a 200-pound man deadlifting can reach 300 in only 30 minutes.¹

-The same applies to other powerlifting exercises like the squat and the bench press.
+The same applies to other powerlifting exercises, such as the squat and the bench press.

 You do not need much more than 30 minutes to get the incredible benefits of deadlifts, squats, or bench presses.